 104 week residence period

-A person satisfies the residence qualification criteria for PP if they have been an Australian resident and in Australia for a period, or periods of, 104 weeks (known as the qualifying residence period).
+A person satisfies the residence qualification criteria for PP if they have been an Australian resident and in Australia for a period, or periods of, 104 weeks (known as the QRP).
 The requirement to have been in Australia for a period or periods totalling 104 weeks, allows for broken periods within Australia to count IF the person continued to be an Australian resident.
 It is not a requirement that the period of 104 weeks residence occurred immediately before claiming PP.

 Example: Sacha arrived in Australia as a permanent resident in May 2003, and departed permanently in July 2005, having been in Australia at least 104 weeks during that period.
 Sacha returned to Australia as a permanent resident in April 2007 and claimed PP. The 104 weeks period is satisfied by the earlier period of residence.